bill-unitech2021/Work_Log_as_Phd/README.md

 ### Daily Work Log - December 4, 2024

-- [ ]  Prepare for the Smart-Pouch team meeting in the morning
+- [X]  Prepare for the Smart-Pouch team meeting in the morning
 - [ ]  Fill in forms for Leipzig airport application
 - [ ]  Write a Confirmation Letter (as Anne requests) and send to Julia
-- [ ]  Do the Smart-Pouch team meeting in the afternoon
+- [ ]  Do the Smart-Pouch team meeting in the afternoon, 1pm
-- [ ]  DTAC team gathering at Christmas Market
+- [ ]  DTAC team gathering at Christmas Market, 6.30pm
-- [ ]  Paper reading and Writing
+- [ ]  Paper reading and Writing, daily
-- [ ]  Get familiar with the git commands
+- [ ]  Get familiar with the git commands, optional
-- [ ]  Organize everything on the Mac
+- [ ]  Organize everything on the Mac, optional

 ### Daily Work Log - December 3, 2024